top of page

 Understanding the Federal Solar Tax Credit in 2025

-To claim the credit, homeowners must file IRS Form 5695 with their federal tax return.
-If the full value of the solar credit 2025 exceeds the year’s tax liability, it can be carried forward to future tax years.
+To claim the solar credit 2025, homeowners file IRS Form 5695 when submitting their federal tax return.
+If the full credit is larger than your tax bill for the year, the remaining amount can be rolled over and applied to future tax years.

-The History Behind Solar Tax Credits in the U.S.
+A Brief History of Solar Tax Credits in the U.S.

 solar tax credit 2025